Tram: Compressed air

-Human power

-The Convict Tramway was hauled by human power in the form of convicts from the Port Arthur convict settlement. and was created to replace the hazardous sea voyage from Hobart to Port Arthur, Tasmania.
-Charles O'Hara Booth oversaw the construction of the tramway.

-It opened in 1836 and ran for 8 km (5 miles) from Oakwood to Taranna.
-By most definitions, the tramway was the first passenger-carrying railway/tramway in Australia.
-An unconfirmed report says that it continued to Eaglehawk Neck and, if this was so, the length of the tramway would have been more than doubled.
-The tramway carried passengers and freight, and ran on wooden rails.
-The gauge is unknown.
-The date of closure is unknown, but it was certainly prior to 1877.

-Hydrogen

-In March 2015, China South Rail Corporation (CSR) demonstrated the world's first hydrogen fuel cell vehicle tramcar at an assembly facility in Qingdao.
-The chief engineer of the CSR subsidiary CSR Sifang Co Ltd., Liang Jianying, said that the company is studying how to reduce the running costs of the tram.

-Hybrid
+Hybrid system

 The Trieste–Opicina tramway in Trieste operates a hybrid funicular tramway system.
 Conventional electric trams are operated in street running and on reserved track for most of their route.
 However, on one steep segment of track, they are assisted by cable tractors, which push the trams uphill and act as brakes for the downhill run.
 For safety, the cable tractors are always deployed on the downhill side of the tram vehicle.

 Similar systems were used elsewhere in the past, notably on the Queen Anne Counterbalance in Seattle and the Darling Street wharf line in Sydney.

-Liquid fuel

-Hastings and some other tramways, for example Stockholms Spårvägar in Sweden and some lines in Karachi, used petrol trams.
-Galveston Island Trolley in Texas operated diesel trams due to the city's hurricane-prone location, which would result in frequent damage to an electrical supply system.

-Although Portland, Victoria promotes its tourist tram as being a cable car it actually operates using a hidden diesel motor.
-The tram, which runs on a circular route around the town of Portland, uses dummies and salons formerly used on the extensive Melbourne cable tramway system and now beautifully restored.

 Modern development

 In the mid-20th century many tram systems were disbanded, replaced by buses, trolleybuses, automobiles or rapid transit.
 The General Motors streetcar conspiracy was a case study of the decline of trams in the United States.
 In the 21st century, trams have been re-introduced in cities where they had been closed down for decades (such as Tramlink in London), or kept in heritage use (such as Spårväg City in Stockholm).
-Most trams made from the 1990s onwards (such as the Bombardier Flexity series and Alstom Citadis) are articulated low-floor trams with features such as regenerative braking.
+Most trams made since the 1990s (such as the Bombardier Flexity series and Alstom Citadis) are articulated low-floor trams with features such as regenerative braking.

+In March 2015, China South Rail Corporation (CSR) demonstrated the world's first hydrogen fuel cell vehicle tramcar at an assembly facility in Qingdao.
+The chief engineer of the CSR subsidiary CSR Sifang Co Ltd., Liang Jianying, said that the company is studying how to reduce the running costs of the tram.